 - There are two cords that extend out from the back of the saw cabinet: a long cord with a 110-120V male plug to connect to a power outlet, and a short cord with a female plug to connect to the motor.
-Unplug both cords so the saw is disconnected from power and from the motor. - Remove the motor belt by opening the belt guard and lifting the motor upward to release tension in the belt. - Remove the motor from the saw by loosening the two lock down set screws that hold the motor in place (use the included 3 mm hex key), and then slide the mounting pins out of the corresponding holes in the rear trunnion (see Fig. 19). - Locate the junction box underneath the motor (see Fig. 44) and remove the cover by loosening the Phillipshead screw. - Inside the junction box are wires connected by two wire nuts.
+Unplug both cords so the saw is disconnected from power and from the motor. - Remove the motor belt by opening the belt guard and lifting the motor upward to release tension in the belt. - Remove the motor from the saw by loosening the two lock down set screws that hold the motor in place (use the included 3 mm hex key), and then slide the mounting pins out of the corresponding holes in the rear trunnion (see Fig. 17 on page 23). - Locate the junction box underneath the motor (see Fig. 38 on page 35) and remove the cover by loosening the Phillips-head screw. - Inside the junction box are wires connected by two wire nuts.
 One wire nut connects two black wires and one white wire.
 The other wire nut connects red, yellow and white wires.
 Remove any electrical tape from the two wire nuts and then remove the two wire nuts. - Re-wire the leads as shown in the 208-240V wiring diagram on page 37.
 Connect the black wire coming from the power cord to the white wire coming from the motor.
 Connect the white wire coming from the power cord to the red wire coming from the motor.
 Finally, connect the black wire coming from the motor to the yellow wire coming from the motor. - Locate the additional wire nut that is included with the 230V contactor box assembly.
-Use the three wire nuts to connect the wires and then wrap each wire nut with two layers of new electrical tape. - Double check the wiring to make sure it matches exactly the 208-240V schematic (see page 37), and then re-attach the junction box cover. - Reinstall the motor and motor belt (see page 23). - Plug the male end of the motor cord into the female plug on the matching short cord that extends out from the back of the saw cabinet. - The 230V contactor box assembly comes with a NEMA 6-15P plug attached to the end of the main power cable.
-If you need to replace this plug or replace the power cord with a longer one (see page 38). - Your saw is now ready to use with 208-240V power.
+Use the three wire nuts to connect the wires and then wrap each wire nut with two layers of new electrical tape. - Double check the wiring to make sure it matches exactly the 208-240V schematic on page 37, and then re-attach the junction box cover. - Reinstall the motor and motor belt as described on pages 23 and 24. - Plug the male end of the motor cord into the female plug on the matching short cord that extends out from the back of the saw cabinet. - The 230V contactor box assembly comes with a NEMA 6-15P plug attached to the end of the main power cable.
+If you need to replace this plug or replace the power cord with a longer one, follow the instructions on page 38. - Your saw is now ready to use with 208-240V power.